tyler-maxwell/mtg-collection-catalog/README.md

   - Password protected
 - Card Search
   - Retrieve information on any *Magic The Gathering* card
+    - MVP
       - Card Image
       - Name
+      - Mana Cost
       - Type and Subtype
       - Color Identity
+      - Flavor Text
+      - Artist
+    - Strech Goals
+      - Display different printings of individual cards and associated variations in card information
-  - Card information sourced from [MTGJSON 4](https://mtgjson.com/v4/)
+  - Card information sourced from
   - Can search without an account
   - If logged in, can add cards to collection or decks from card search
 - Collection Tracking